UKHO/docs/software-engineering-policies/CloudDevelopment/CloudDevelopmentPolicy.md

 ### Dependency Checking for Cloud Applications

 It is important that we do not allow our dependencies to be the weak link in our security chain.
 Pipelines should use the preferred Software Composition Analysis (SCA) scanning tool that prevents any dependencies with high or above vulnerabilities to be released.
-Where you feel there may be an exception to this, you can reach out the Security team or your Lead Developers for advice on mitigation/suppression of these issues.
+Where you feel there may be an exception to this, you can reach out to our [ITSO team](mailto:ukho-itso@ukho.gov.uk) or your Lead Developers for advice on mitigation/suppression of these issues.

 ## Security